 Meet the CVVICS Team

-The group of dedicated people who make up the CVVICS team all have one goal in mind: To ensure the well-being of the visually impaired community in the Coachella Valley.
+Our group of dedicated volunteers who make up the CVVICS team all have one goal: To ensure the well-being of the Coachella Valley’s visually impaired/blind community.

 Lester Scott – Client Chair